estherhk/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Project Overview
-The company, Disaster Reporting Networks, is requesting data visualization with interactive feautres on earthquakes all around the world.
+The company, Disaster Reporting Networks, is requesting data visualization with interactive features on earthquakes all around the world.
 GeoJSON data is retrieved from the U.S. Geological survey website.

 ## Resources
 1. Data Source: